 |10%||Predicted global use of SSBs in aircraft by 2040|

-The Faraday Institution’s SOLBAT team have discovered a mechanistic relationship between dendrite growth and void formation, which brings the commercial viability of SSBs in electric vehicles a big step closer.
-Using a combination of cutting edge electrochemical and imaging techniques, the researchers revealed that voids are created when a “critical current density” – that is, the amount of charge per a unit of time – is exceeded.
+The April 2021 paper is a follow up to an earlier paper written by the Faraday Institution’s SOLBAT team also published in Nature Materials in October 2019.
+The earlier research details the mechanistic relationship discovered between dendrite growth and void formation, which brings the commercial viability of SSBs in electric vehicles a big step closer.
+Using a combination of cutting edge electrochemical and imaging techniques, the researchers revealed that voids are created when a “critical current density”– that is, the amount of charge per a unit of time – is exceeded.
 This in turn leads to dendrite growth and ultimately total cell failure.
-The paper was published in Nature Materials.

 Void formation on stripping leads to contact loss, increased stripping polarisation and results in dendrite growth on plating.